dreamcatcher-tech/network/Inbox/2024-02-20 1749 fairmint raise.md

 What is the smallest feasible trade ?
 Do we have access to our investor information ?
 Reporting on funds ?

+They use the optimism chain.
+Seems unlimited classes, but they can't give us direct automation.